catnipped/1991/designdoc.md

 ## Generating Characters

 They have an adrenaline tree, a background (criminal, fanatic, amnesiac), a purpose.
+There are four stats: Strength, Endurance, Reflexes, Morale
+They have an "Instinct": "have faith in the empire", "survive at any cost", "avenge the people"

 ## Playing 1991